abroroo/til/React/Keeping Persistent Filters on Lists with URL.md

 ### Keeping Persistent Filters on Lists with URL

 I've read an interesting article about using the page URL to maintain persistent filters on lists.
-I use lists often at work, so this method of keeping filters persistent seems like a really good approach.
+I use lists often at work, so this method of keeping filters persistent grabbed my attention.
 I'd recommend reading the [article](https://buildui.com/posts/how-to-control-a-react-component-with-the-url).

 Here’s my take on it: